ArmanTheParman/Parmanode/README.md

 ## INSTRUCTIONS TO UPGRADE

-Simply download a new version and run it.
-You can delete the old copy but do not touch any of the directories or files that Parmanode has made.

 If you have any version of Parmanode 2.x.x, going to version 3.x.x, you need to uninstall version 2 of Parmanode before installing version 3.
 You don't need to delete the Bitcoin blockchain

+Otherwise, simply download a new version and run it.
+You can delete the old copy but do not touch any of the directories or files that Parmanode has made.